About Orthodontics & Orthodontic Braces

 The Importance of Good Oral Hygiene

-Conscientious home dental care and regular dentist visits are of course important for everyone, but they’re essential to prevent decay and gum disease in patients who wear braces.
+Conscientious home dental care and regular dentist visits are of course important for everyone, but they’re essential to prevent decay and gum disease in patients who wear orthodontic braces.
 Dr. Sebastien and our dental team can show you or your child the correct way to brush and floss.
+(See our blog post on how often to change a toothbrush.)
 He may also recommend use of one of the readily available home oral irrigation devices that use a gentle stream of water to dislodge food particles that brushing and flossing can’t reach.

 Please contact us online to book a dental appointment or visit one of our three locations: